nasuni-labs/nasuni-dashboards/README.md

 3. Complete the steps to [install and configure InfluxDB 2.7 on Rocky Linux](#rocky-linux-influxDB-2.7+-installation-instructions).

-4. Restore the historical data you exported in step 1, replacing **bucketname** with the bucket name you specified during the InfluxDB 2.7 install:
+4. Restore the historical data you exported in step 1, replacing **bucketname** and brackets with the bucket name you specified during the InfluxDB 2.7 install:

    ```shell
    sudo influx write --bucket <bucketname> --file $HOME/influxExport.lp